ome/training-scripts/maintenance/idr0021-data-prep.md

 [problems in OMERO.parade](https://github.com/ome/omero-parade/issues/26).

 Delete NEDD1ab_NEDD1141_I_012_SIR.
-This image is the only Z-stack and no blobs are found so the Polygon created covers the whole plane (possibly because Fiji analyses the first Z-section only?).
+This image is the only Z-stack and no blobs are found so the Polygon created covers the whole plane.

 The ```python/server/batch_roi_export_to_table.py``` script needs to be installed on the server.
 Run this from the webclient, selecting the ```idr0021``` Project to create a